 Real-world example: How one small business made $67,000 from their Cyber Monday email

 By now, hopefully, you understand the theory behind how a Cyber Monday email campaign can help you generate a spike in sales.
-But just to drive home the point, let’s take a look at the real example of how one small business made $67,000 from their Cyber Monday email.
+But just to drive home the point, let’s take a look at the real example of how one small business made $67,000 from its Cyber Monday email.

 When Heath Bowman, owner of Southeastern Underdeck Systems, sent out an email one Cyber Monday, he wasn’t expecting anything groundbreaking.